 After they arrived we had three evenings and two days with them before we departed.
 They seemed to be happy and understand their position and very few duties.
 The sit was much easier than they had originally signed up for given all the investments we had made in the previous year to make life more civilised.
 Solar systems had been installed for power and hot water.
 A new large irrigation system precluded them having to man the hoses twice a week.
 Given the fifty staff hours a week paid for us there was very little for them to do.

-It was also only after the house sit was agreed we got a basic, but very expensive, satellite internet system installed.
-It is absolutely fine for our needs, just e-mailing, banking and portfolio management.
+It was also only after the house sit was agreed we got the satellite internet system installed.
+It is absolutely fine for our needs, just e-mailing, banking, portfolio management, checking our pilot's forum and news.
 We warned them that it was slow, but not as slow as WIFI in town.
 They said that this was satisfactory.
 They were just going to relax and probably not need internet.
 Then they started plans for their on line teaching of English and publishing their magazine.
 We gave them a paid option of improving the service for three months and gave our approval to the suppliers but they didn’t bother following it through.

 They then started bleating to their readers about our internet service paid for them by us.
 ‘We've had such awful internet on a particularly bad satellite connection, it was touch and go whether we'd complete the magazine, or throw our computers into the river in a fit of frustration!!’.
 Pity they didn’t throw themselves in.
-It is actually an excellent satellite connection it is just slow compared to what they are used to.
+It is actually an outstanding and reliable satellite connection, it is just slow compared to what they are used to.

 In this warm climate sweet potatoes will grow all year.
 When you want to harvest a few you poke around in the established bed with a stick or a hand fork for a large tuber and dig it out.
 You leave all the runners and small tubers to develop further.
 We said to our sitters that they were most welcome to help themselves.
 Pinky claimed that she was an experienced gardener.
 With internet access she could have researched sweet potatoes.
 But, oh no, they knew best.
 They ordered our gardeners to dig up the whole plot.
 Just as you would with conventional potatoes at harvest time.
 Runners, tubers and developing potatoes were all totally destroyed.
 They set us back three years through unnecessary ignorance and pure greed.
 Of course they didn’t care, it was our loss not theirs.
 They claimed that they were so worldly wise they understand local people wherever they go.
 Our men didn’t argue with their orders to destroy our sweet potato bed because they knew that they would get their share.
 The local people live by the day they do not look to the future.
 They saw a bird in the hand not two in the bush.
 Furthermore, we invited the sitters to help themselves not order our men, paid for by us, to dig them up for them.
 Again, what happened to the great House Sitters Ambassador’s rule that they keep reminding their readers – leave things as you found them!
 Our staff families will now be without this very important supplement to their diet for at least two years, or even longer, depending on the rains.
 The sitters don’t care, they saved two and sixpence on food.
 The health and lives of our staff and their families are secondary to them.
 They just move on leaving destruction behind.